 • Building capacity amongst new researchers at The Institute

-• Expanding the enrolment of Masters and PhD students at The Institute
+• Expanding the enrollment of Masters and PhD students at The Institute

 • Contributing to the body of knowledge.